 Occasionally, when children suffer repeated ear infections, minor surgery is offered to insert small tubes that help.

-This affects the outer ear canal and is usually due to water staying in ears after bathing or swimming, which irritates the delicate skin in that area.
-Sometime this causes pain when chewing or opening the mouth because the ear canal swells.
+Swimmer’s Ears are ear emergencies.
+This affects the outer ear canal and is usually due to water staying in the ears after bathing or swimming, which irritates the delicate skin in that area.
+Sometimes this causes pain when chewing or opening the mouth because the ear canal swells.
 Antibiotics are normally needed to fight the infection.

 Impacted Ear Wax

+Ear emergencies come in different forms.
 Loss of hearing is probably the first indication of earwax that’s become impacted.
 It can be caused by over-vigorous ear cleaning that pushes wax further down the canal instead of cleaning it out.
-Wax impaction can cause pain and dizziness, but can often be treated with over the counter remedies.
+Wax impaction can cause pain and dizziness, but can often be treated with over-the-counter remedies.
 If these don’t help, see your doctor to get the excess wax flushed out.

 When to Get Medical Help